A Master’s Program Where FINANCE & DEVELOPMENT Meet REAL ESTATE.

 Gain experience and develop your career with the Master of Professional Studies in Real Estate – The Baker Program.

-The Cornell Baker Program in Real Estate prepares professionals with a comprehensive, multidisciplinary, and flexible real estate degree.
+The Cornell Baker Program in Real Estate within the Paul Rubacha Department of Real Estate prepares professionals with a comprehensive, multidisciplinary, and flexible real estate master’s degree.
 Through specialized concentrations, treks, internships, and the powerful Cornell network, you’ll graduate with endless opportunities in the real estate industry.

 What makes the Baker Program in Real Estate different?

-This two-year program is the most comprehensive and versatile degree of its kind.
+This two-year graduate real estate program is the most comprehensive and versatile degree of its kind.
 It combines concentrations, experiential learning, and an internship, which prepares and equips students with far more than what a one-year program can provide.

 Offering more than five areas of concentration, and both domestic and international real estate development treks, Baker Program in Real Estate students’ knowledge and understanding of the global real estate business is second to none.
 You will graduate with a competitive skill set and unmatched experiences as you jumpstart your real estate career.

 Baker Program in Real Estate at a glance